cygraphspace/cygraphspace.github.io/graphspace-java-client/README.md

 GraphSpace Java Client allows a user to import and upload the network from GraphSpace with a few lines of code.
 Moreover, the user need not know the details of the REST API to use this module.
 It is very easy to integrate this library into a user’s software pipeline.

 # Who uses  GraphSpace Java Client?
-The potential audience for graphspace_python includes biologists, computer scientists and data scientists.
+GraphSpace was incepted to make sharing of graphs among systems biologists easier, thus enabling greater collaboration.

+However, GraphSpace has matured into a much broader tool and is agnostic about the type of graph shared.
+Today, GraphSpace is used by Biologists, Computer Scientists as well as Data Scientists to share varied types of graphs.
+Have a look at some of the graphs [here](http://www.graphspace.org/graphs)

 # Note
-This library currently does not allow you to create graphs from scratch.
+The GraphSpace Java Client library is currently very limited as it was created with different goals.
+Currently, it does not support creating graphs from the ground up.
 In case you need more functionlity, it is recommended to use [python client](https://graphspace-python.readthedocs.io) instead.
+Please file an [issue](http://github.com/Murali-group/CyGraphSpace/issues) if you'd like us to implement any feature.

 # Installation
 Get the GraphsSpace Java Client jar file from [here](https://github.com/Murali-group/CyGraphSpace/blob/develop/apps/GraphSpaceJavaClient-1.0.0.jar)